aleksanderkosicki/SportRadar/AI.md

     2) in the methods updateScore and finishMatch we should use homeTeam and awayTeam instead of the matchID
     3) the matchId should not be visible to the library user
 - Could you please update tests accordingly?

+#### Github copilot prompts for the synchronization discussion:

+- can you check if the SportRadar class code is multi-thread safe?
+- but then we would have the race condition if one update happens during another
+- How would you do the ConcurrentHashMap with optimistic locking?
+- please do not change the sorting behaviour
+- that sorting is broken, only one reversed() is needed there
+- at which point snapshot in the getMatchesSummary() method is created?
+- You have convinced me.
+Please replace the SportRadar with the one you suggested (i.e. without explicit 'synchronized' keywords and with the synchronized collection)
+- Please do not cast the id to String
+- one more remark regarding the updateScore.
+We would like to retry only if the totalScore we are trying to write down is larger the the one updated by other thread.
+Please fix that
+- please commit the changes
+- scan all the classes for errors now
+- please use the Match id for sorting, not the startTime
+- it's better, also please remove the unused methods (getMatch and getAllMatches)

+End of monthly quota for the copilot here happened.

 ### artifacts that guided the implementation